Syracuse Property Division Lawyer

 In general, property that one party owned when they got married is separate property.
 Gifts to one spouse, inheritances, and court judgments are also usually separate property.
 When separate property appreciates during a marriage, the increase in value is considered separate property.

 However, if a spouse treated separate property as marital property during the marriage, the other spouse might have a claim that it is marital property.
+Marital property refers to anything acquired or earned during the course of the marriage, no matter whose name is officially on the title or account.
+This can include assets like retirement savings and pension accounts, such as a 401(k), even if only one spouse is listed as the owner.
+Rather than dividing everything equally, the court aims to reach a distribution that is fair based on the specific details of the case.
+To do this properly, both parties are required to fully disclose all assets and debts.
+Hiding property or financial information can greatly impact the outcome.
 A Syracuse attorney knows the ins and outs of property division and may help a spouse determine whether they have a claim to assets the other spouse is claiming as separate property.

 Property Must Be Divided Equitably

 New York Domestic Relations Law §236 (B)(3) requires divorcing couples to divide their marital property equitably.
+New York doesn’t follow a strict 50/50 property split like some other states.
+Instead, the law focuses on achieving a fair outcome based on each situation.
 In practice, equitable distribution means a division that is fair to both parties under the circumstances.

 In determining what is fair, courts consider the length of the marriage, the ability of each spouse to maintain their standard of living after divorce, whether the couple has young children who benefit by remaining in the marital home, and other relevant factors.
 Courts also consider each spouse’s contributions to the marriage, including homemaking, childcare, and supporting the other spouse’s business or career.